Q: Perri or Jesse? Who am I talking to?

 Q: Are you insured?

 A: Yes, we are.
-Some wedding venues may require a copy of our insurance documents so let us know if that’s the case and we can take care of submitting everything for you.
+Some wedding venues may require a copy of our insurance documents or require us to add them to our policy, so let us know if that’s the case and we can take care of submitting everything for you.

 Q: Will you photograph any other event or portrait session on my day?